pragmatias/documentation/content/en/blog/web/use_nextcloud_on_qnap_nas.md

 ## Create a shared directory for Docker

 To create a specific shared directory for the data and configuration files of the Docker container containing the Nextcloud application, follow these steps:
-1. Go to `Main Menu > ControlPanel > Privilege > Shared Folders`.
+1. Go to `Main Menu > ControlPanel > Privilege > Shared Folders`
-2. Click on the `Create` button, then on the `Create A Shared Folder` option.
+2. Click on the `Create` button, then on the `Create A Shared Folder` option
-3. Fill in the details and click on the `Next` button.
+3. Fill in the details and click on the `Next` button
     1. Folder Name : Folder name
     2. Comment : Comment for the directory
-    3. Disk Volume : Disk on which the folder will be created.
+    3. Disk Volume : Disk on which the folder will be created
     4. Path: Directory path
-4. In the **Configure access privileges for users** window, select the `RW` (read & write) option for your administration user and for the **dockeruser** user, and click on the `Next` button.
+4. In the **Configure access privileges for users** window, select the `RW` (read & write) option for your administration user and for the **dockeruser** user, and click on the `Next` button
-5. In the **Properties** window, select the desired options and click on the `Finish` button.
+5. In the **Properties** window, select the desired options and click on the `Finish` button

 [![20231107_Blog_use_nextcloud_on_qnap_02](/blog/web/20231107_Blog_use_nextcloud_on_qnap_02.png)](/blog/web/20231107_Blog_use_nextcloud_on_qnap_02.png)

 ## Enable SSH access on QNAP NAS

 To be able to connect to the QNAP NAS via SSH, you must first activate the service by following the steps below:
-1. Go to `Main Menu > ControlPanel > Network & File Services > Telnet / SSH`.
+1. Go to `Main Menu > ControlPanel > Network & File Services > Telnet / SSH`
-2. Check the `Allow SSH connection` option and enter the desired port number.
+2. Check the `Allow SSH connection` option and enter the desired port number
 3. Click on the `Apply` button

 _Note: In our case, we'll use port 23422 for SSH access._